This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 I love living in southwest Florida, where it’s just a quick drive to some of the most beautiful beaches in the country.
 Usually when we want a beach day, we just head to one of our local Sarasota beaches like Siesta Key.

 Sometimes we just want a quick getaway though and one of our favorite destinations is Clearwater Beach.
 With beautiful white sugar sand, fantastic hotels and tons of things to do, it’s the perfect spot for a romantic kid-free getaway, girls weekend or a family beach vacation.

 Best Restaurants In Clearwater, Florida

 No matter what kind of vacation you’ve planned, you’re going to need to eat.
 In fact, finding new Clearwater restaurants to try out is one of the best reasons to visit.
 There are so many great ones and each time I discover something new.
 From restaurants with a laid back, relaxing atmosphere to fine dining in a “living room”, there are no shortage of places to choose from.
-We’ve been to plenty but these are some of the best places to eat in Clearwater, Florida.
+We’ve been to plenty but these are some of the best restaurants in Clearwater Beach.